-So many times as wives we can get focused more on what our husbands are doing wrong (in our own eyes many times) instead of focusing our hearts on what they are doing right.
+So many times as wives, we can focus more on what our husbands are doing wrong instead of focusing our hearts on what they are doing right.

 We can find ourselves asking: How can I do this challenge when all I see are his faults?
 If this is your heart attitude, I'm going to call you to repent and ask the Lord to change your heart and mind.
 You loved and married this man and saw many wonderful traits in him.